kenjinc/multimodal-framework-validation/scripts/cleaning-and-analysis.md

 ```

 Now that we’ve mapped the corresponding emissions- and resource-costs
-associated with each of the items offered at the treatment station, we
+associated with each of the items offered at the treatment station (and
-can perform a join to incorporate this information into `sales_data`.
+control station), we can perform a join to incorporate this information
-Before that, though, we need to add the monetary costs of each changes,
+into `sales_data`.
+Before that, though, we need to add the monetary
-too, to help us understand whether sales revenue varied across the
+costs of each item, too, to help us understand whether sales revenue
-different menu conditions trialled.
+varied across the different menu conditions trialled.

 While we have most of the pricing information available to accomplish
 this, we assume a flat 2.99 fee for all additional patty modifications,